tiagoprn/terraform-kvm-cookiecutter/README.md

 ### EXAMPLE OF A DIRECTORY STRUCTURE TO KEEP KVM-RELATED FILES:

 - Terraform provisioning: /storage/temp/kvm
-- Images *: /storage/kvm/local_images
+- Images [^1] : /storage/kvm/local_images
 - Virtual Machines: /storage/kvm/storage_pools
 - Virtual Machine Backup: /storage/kvm/backups

-[*] you can use remote ones, but if you prefer not to download each time you can store them locally
+[^1] You can use remote ones, but if you prefer not to download each time you can store them locally.